chizy7/CryptaLearn/DOCUMENTATION.md

 - Balance privacy budget across multiple queries
 - Consider sensitivity when designing queries
 - Use advanced composition for better privacy accounting
+- **Add noise to aggregates rather than individual values when possible for better utility**

 ### Federated Learning
 - Communication efficiency is crucial